elitan/firstvet-technical-assignment/README.md

 # FirstVet Technical Assignment

+## Improvements

+- API
+  - `shceduleId` could be renamed to `id` as this is presumably an array of `schedule`.
+  - `[start|end]Date` can be combined in a single `[start|end]At` with combined date and time.
+  - Breaks should:
+    1. Include date and time.
+    2. Be an array: `breaks: [{startAt: '2023-03-22T08:00:00+00:00', endAt: '2023-03-22T08:00:00+00:00'}]` to avoide `00:00:00` entries and allowm more than 4 breaks, making the system more dynamic.
+  - All date time fields should be in ISO 8601 format (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).
+- What if start is some odd time, ex 18:55.
+Then it's not good to keep adding 15 mins based on the start.
+Then we need to reset the cursor after every break to start at the break end.

+---

+## Task

 At FirstVet, working schedules for veterinarians are sometimes managed in an external workforce scheduling tool and brought into FirstVet via an integration.
 In this hypothetical scenario, we want to integrate with such a tool.
 This third-party tool exposes a file based API where schedules are defined in files on the following JSON format: